Now powered by 100% renewable energy!

 The Green Plant Saves 150,000 Gallons of Diesel Fuel Annually

-Through backhauling and local sourcing, Turkey Hill has worked hard to ensure more economical fuel usage, with fewer trucks coming to or leaving its facilities empty.
+Through fleet improvements, backhauling, and local sourcing, Turkey Hill has worked hard to ensure more economical fuel usage, with fewer trucks coming to or leaving its facilities empty.

 In the last three years, Turkey Hill has recycled: